danielaparker/jsoncons/README.md

 Special debt owed to the excellent MIT licensed [tinycbor](https://github.com/intel/tinycbor), which this library draws on for platform dependent binary configuration.

-A _big_ thanks to Milo Yip, author of [RapidJSON](http://rapidjson.org/), for raising the quality of JSON libraries across the board, by publishing [the benchmarks](https://github.com/miloyip/nativejson-benchmark), and contacting the authors of various projects to communicate the results.
+A _big_ thanks to Milo Yip, author of [RapidJSON](http://rapidjson.org/), for raising the quality of JSON libraries across the board, by publishing [the benchmarks](https://github.com/miloyip/nativejson-benchmark), and contacting the author of this project (among others) to communicate the results.

 Special thanks to our [contributors](https://github.com/danielaparker/jsoncons/blob/master/acknowledgements.txt)